sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 unset BACKEND_URL="*"

 ```
-## Code Explanation - docker run backend
+## Step 1 Code Explanation - docker run backend
 `docker run --rm -p 4567:4567 -it backend-flask`

 In this code, the enviroment value is not defined for the backend on the CLI
-` docker run` - Basic command to run docker contain
+` docker run` - Basic command to run docker contain or create container
-` --rm` -
+` --rm` - flag tells  container to be removed automatically when it is stopped
-`-p` -
+`-p 4567:4567` - flag tells port 4567 on the host machine be mapped to port 4567 inside the container.
+This allows the Flask app running inside the container to be accessed from outsode the container using host machine's IP and port number
-`-it` -
+`-it` - Allows user interaction with the shell with a pseudo-TTY
-`backend-flask` -
+`backend-flask` - Name of the Docker image to be used to create container
 ## summary of code above
+Overall, this command will start a new container from the backend-flask image, map port 4567 to the host machine, and run the container in interactive mode.
+This will allow the Flask application running inside the container to be accessed from outside the container using the host machine's IP address and port number.

 `docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flas`